SolaceLabs/pubsubplus-cf-dev/README.md

 <a name="installation-steps-on-linux"></a>
 # Installation Steps on Linux

-These steps are also applicable on a Mac.
+These steps are also applicable to Macs.

 ### Installation on Linux - Step 1 - Clone this project and start up its cli-tools vm